-In order to make efficient use of the VLTI field of view of 4" (ATs) and 2" (UTs), GRAVITY DF observations are preset at the telescope to coordinates that correspond to a position in between the FT and SC source.
+In order to make efficient use of the VLTI field of view of 4" (ATs) and 2" (UTs), in GRAVITY DF observations, both on-axis and off-axis, the telescope are preset to coordinates that correspond to a position in between the FT and SC source.
 The system does this automatically based on the coordinates and the separation provided in the acquisition template.
 The coordinates in the target field are those of the FT object.
-This implementation means that the Coudé guiding in dual-field mode is by definition always off-axis.
-Therefore, the user has to set COU.AG.GSSOURCE = SETUPFILE in dual-field mode and provide the properties of the Coudé guide star.
-In most cases, the Coudé guide star is the same as the FT object as it is usually brighter than the science object both in the optical (for NAOMI/MACAO) and in the near-IR (for fringe-tracking).
+Here, Coudé guide star can be the fringe tracker object (option COU.AG.GSSOURCE = FT), science target (option SCIENCE), or it can be a third star (option SETUPFILE).
+In most cases, the Coudé guide star is the same as the FT object as it is usually brighter than the science object both in the optical (for NAOMI/MACAO) and in the near-IR (for fringe-tracking and CIAO).
 However the guide star can also be a third object (distance restrictions apply, see the VLTI user manual) when both the FT and SC objects are too faint for the adaptive optics of the telescope.
 It is also possible that the target of scientific interest is the Coudé guide star, e.g. when it is much bluer than the FT object and therefore the brighter object in the optical for adaptive optics correction.